If you currently have a 1% conversion rate from visitor to customer and want to double that, you can either:

 Once you’ve listened to 10–15 sales calls or looked through about 50 reviews, you should have a better idea of what your ideal customers really want and how your product or service uniquely solves that problem.

 Therefore, your next step is to improve your product or service.

 While this might sound like a difficult process, it isn’t as hard as you might think.

 If you sell kitchen tables, the design, structure, and aesthetics clearly play a major role in your product’s success.
 However, this doesn’t mean you need to change your product’s actual design and aesthetics (assuming it’s durable and people are buying it).

 Instead, you might notice that the top complaint in your reviews is that tables arrived damaged.
 Again, you might not be able to change how the carrier handles it, but you might be able to improve your packaging process or improve exchange and return processes.

-By improving those processes, you create a better experience, and it will therefore be easier to improve your conversion rate.
+By improving your UX design process, you create a better experience, and it will therefore be easier to improve your conversion rate.

 Improving a software business might also seem like a daunting challenge, but it’s often just a matter of enhancing certain features or repositioning your product.